ms2data/ms2-quick-start/READMEs/traditional-bi.md

 # Traditional BI (SQL Interface)

+> [!
+WARNING]
+> Work in progress.
+Kyle to add instructions once the SQL interface is available.

 Soon, you’ll be able to query Malloy models using SQL directly.
 This enables:

 - Semantic consistency in legacy dashboards